elizabethgarza/Spanish-Diacriticizer/README.md

 As such, you will see two directories, titled `nltk` and `sk-learn`, which contain python scripts that will give you the option to:
 1.  diacriticize Spanish texts based on the two models that have been made available on this repo.
-2.  use their own Spanish data to train and evaluate their own model.
+2.  use your own Spanish data to train and evaluate your own model.

 ### Background